workshop Christmas trees made from fruit and veggies surplus

 🌍 It is becoming more popular to incorporate plant-based meals into festive celebrations around the world.
 Happy sustainable holidays everyone!

-🌱 Christmas trees made from fruit and veggies are such a fun Holiday activity for kids at home.
+🌱 Christmas trees made from fruit and veggies are a fun Holiday activity for kids at home.

 😱📢 A 2-meter-high artificial Christmas tree made from plastic has a carbon footprint of around 40kg of CO2.